jfields82/Emerging-Sys-Arch-Tech/README.md

  #What tools and/or resources are you adding to your support network?
 Being able to write programs and project that I can use for any IoT devices.
 Also zybooks we use in class is a great resourse to use.

  #What skills from this project will be particularly transferable to other projects and/or course work?
 Yes I think I make this project maintainable, readable, and adaptable.
 I work on these projects for hours.
 I took notes on what work and what didn’t work.
 I carefully thought about each problem.

+ #How did you make this project maintainable, readable, and adaptable?
+I made sure to take my time and work thought each step by step.
+I also listen to the feedback from professor.
+Also I spent many hours during the day going back and forth from my project to my zybook to see if I missing something.
+Because This I didn't have as many errors like a had from my last assignment.